Jump to section

 Also, appropriate departments respond to advice and reports received from external stakeholders through the Contact Form on our website, etc.

-Total amount of monetary losses as a result of legal proceedings associated with fraud, insider trading, anti-trust, anti-competitive behaviour, market manipulation, malpractice or violations of other related industry laws or regulations.
+Total amount of monetary losses as a result of legal proceedings associated with fraud, insider trading, anti-trust, anti-competitive behavior, market manipulation, malpractice or violations of other related industry laws or regulations.

 In FY2023, there was no incident (monetary loss) at Sumitomo Corporation.